 Applications

-Angles are employed extensively in construction and fabrication.
+Angles are widely used in construction and fabrication.
 They serve as supportive braces, framing components, and corner reinforcements in structures, from buildings to furniture.
 Their L-shape provides stability, perfect for shelving, door or window frames, and even trim or decorative elements in architectural applications.

 Channel